Dora Barrancos: Biography

 Dora Barrancos was born in Jacinto Aráuz on 15 August 1940.
 Her father was a teacher and school director, and her mother – surnamed Bonjour – was a housewife.
 The family moved from La Pampa Province to Buenos Aires Province, and Dora attended high school in the town of Laprida.

-In September 1955, a coup d'etat took place, overthrowing the constitutional government of Juan Perón and beginning a military dictatorship, the self-styled Revolución Libertadora.
+In September 1955, a coup d'état took place, overthrowing the constitutional government of Juan Perón and beginning a military dictatorship, the self-styled Revolución Libertadora.
 In 1957, Dora Barrancos enrolled in the Law School of the University of Buenos Aires (UBA).
 In those years she was active in "avant-garde socialism".
 However, she ended up approaching the Justicialist Party, and joined the Peronist Youth.

 In 1960, her father died, and she had to start working as a teacher to support her family.
 She abandoned the study of law and switched to sociology at UBA's Faculty of Philosophy and Letters.
 In 1968, she graduated with a licentiate in sociology.

-After the coup d'etat of 24 March 1976 overthrew the constitutional government of Isabel Perón, Barrancos immediately lost her job as a sociologist at the Comprehensive Medical Attention Program (PAMI).
+After the coup d'état of 24 March 1976 overthrew the constitutional government of Isabel Perón, Barrancos immediately lost her job as a sociologist at the Comprehensive Medical Attention Program (PAMI).
 Under the civil-military dictatorship, she received death threats, and several of her classmates and fellow teachers began to "disappear".
 However, she could not go into exile because she had two very young daughters from her first marriage, and she had to wait for a judge's decision to give her permission to travel with the girls.

 In May 1977, a friend told her that a Peronist Youth colleague had been kidnapped for about three days, tortured, and subjected to mock executions.
 When she was released, she managed to send a warning that she had explicitly mentioned Barrancos in the interrogation.
 That day, Barrancos and her second husband Eduardo decided to leave the girls in their father's care and escape to Belo Horizonte, Brazil, where he had acquaintances.
 There, Barrancos came into contact with the feminist movement and other social movements that were positioned against the dictatorship.
 She also had her first contact with the French philosopher Michel Foucault, and entered the field of historiography.

 In 1984, she returned to Argentina and resigned from the Justicialist Party, considering Peronism a conservative movement - she had been a member of the Peronist Youth, the most left-wing of the Peronist factions.
 She began to study the political history of Argentina, publishing several studies on socialist and anarchist movements.